-Join Scott Hargis for an in-depth discussion in this video Basic post-processing on a home exterior photo, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Basic post-processing on a home exterior photo, part of Learning Real Estate Photography.

 - So, for our second shot, I've chosen our front exterior.…Because there's a couple interesting things, here,…that I think are worth pointing out.…Now, you may remember this shot…from when we were outside.…And, taking a look at it, you can see that,…because I had the camera tilted up…in order to get more sky and less pavement,…the edges of our house are leaning in.…It really looks like the house…is collapsing in on itself.…And, I can tell you, that doesn't look good.…So, the first thing we're going to have to do…is get this thing straightened back out again.…